cdktf/cdktf-provider-hcp/docs/waypointAddOnDefinition.java.md

 The markdown template for the Add-on Definition README (markdown format supported).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.96.0/docs/resources/waypoint_add_on_definition#readme_markdown_template WaypointAddOnDefinition#readme_markdown_template}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.97.0/docs/resources/waypoint_add_on_definition#readme_markdown_template WaypointAddOnDefinition#readme_markdown_template}

+---

+##### `terraformAgentPoolId`<sup>Optional</sup> <a name="terraformAgentPoolId" id="@cdktf/provider-hcp.waypointAddOnDefinition.WaypointAddOnDefinition.Initializer.parameter.terraformAgentPoolId"></a>

+- *Type:* java.lang.String

+The ID of the Terraform agent pool to use for running Terraform operations.

+This is only applicable when the execution mode is set to 'agent'.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.97.0/docs/resources/waypoint_add_on_definition#terraform_agent_pool_id WaypointAddOnDefinition#terraform_agent_pool_id}

 ---